 We have and will continue to in-license investigational product candidates from third parties.
 The United States rights to Evamist and Luramist were licensed from Acrux and its related affiliates.
 The rights to avanafil were licensed from Tanabe.
 The rights to Evamist, under the Acrux Agreement, were sublicensed to K-V upon closing of the sale of Evamist to K-V. Each of these agreements contains certain obligations.
 Failure to comply with the terms of the agreements could result in the early termination of these agreements.
 We believe we are in compliance with all the material terms of these agreements; however, there can be no assurance that this compliance will continue or that the licensors would not have a differing interpretation of the material terms of the agreements.
-If the license or sublicense agreements were terminated early or if the terms of the license or sublicense that of for any reason, it would have a material adverse impact on our ability to commercialize products subject to these agreements, our ability to raise funds to finance the company, our stock price and our overall financial condition.
+If the license or sublicense agreements were terminated early or if the terms of the license or sublicense were contested for any reason, it would have a material adverse impact on our ability to commercialize products subject to these agreements, our ability to raise funds to finance the company, our stock price and our overall financial condition.
 In the event that the Acrux license was terminated, and at such time K-V was not in material breach of the sublicense, then we may be required to pay as liquidated damages an amount equal to the amounts paid by K-V for Evamist under our Asset Purchase Agreement with K-V.

-The Company and Acrux Limited, or Acrux, are parties to the Testosterone Development and Commercialization Agreement and the Estradiol Development and Commercialization Agreement, each dated February 12, 2004, or the Acrux Agreements.
-The Acrux Agreements cover the Company's EvaMist and Luramist investigational products, both of which are licensed from Acrux under the Acrux Agreements.
-The Company received a letter dated November 13, 2006 from legal counsel for Acrux containing various claims of breach under the Acrux Agreements.
-The Company has responded that it believes there is no merit to those claims and that it has meritorious defenses to such claims.
-The claims with respect to EvaMist have not progressed further, but, to date, the claims have not been withdrawn.
+VIVUS and Acrux Limited, or Acrux, are parties to the Testosterone Development and Commercialization Agreement and the Estradiol Development and Commercialization Agreement, each dated February 12, 2004, or the Acrux Agreements.
+The Acrux Agreements cover our Evamist and Luramist investigational products, both of which are licensed from Acrux under the Acrux Agreements.
+We received a letter dated November 13, 2006 from legal counsel for Acrux containing various claims of breach under the Acrux Agreements.
+We have responded that we believe there is no merit to those claims and that we have meritorious defenses to such claims.
+The claims with respect to Evamist have not progressed further, but, to date, the claims have not been withdrawn.
 On November 5, 2007, Acrux made a demand for arbitration under the Acrux Agreements regarding its claims related to Luramist.
-Acrux's demand seeks a reversion of all rights assigned to the Company related to Luramist, monetary damages, a portion of a milestone payment for Luramist under the Acrux Agreements and declaratory relief.
-The Company believes that is in compliance with all material aspects of the Acrux Agreements, including those relating to Luramist and that it currently does not owe monetary damages or any milestone payment under the Acrux Agreements.
+Acrux's demand seeks a reversion of all rights assigned to VIVUS related to Luramist, monetary damages, a portion of a milestone payment for Luramist under the Acrux Agreements and declaratory relief.
+We believe that we are in compliance with all material aspects of the Acrux Agreements, including those relating to Luramist and that we currently do not owe monetary damages or any milestone payment under the Acrux Agreements.
 The arbitration process is proceeding, with the parties selecting and qualifying potential arbitrators.
 However, in the event that Acrux should prevail in this matter, it could have a material adverse effect on our business, financial condition and results of operations and cash flow.